freizeit/auto-scaling-demo/README.md

     the `InService` bit is important -- it means that the base instance in the auto-scaling group is up and ready for business.
  1. now you can run the actual test as follows: `./runtest`.
-It will take approximately 12 minutes and 4 terminal windows titled `A`, `B`, `C` and `D` will be opened in the progress.
+It will take around 14 minutes and 4 terminal windows titled `A`, `B`, `C` and `D` will be opened in the progress.
 If you are running a system without the `gnome-terminal` program you will need to tweak `runtest` slightly to change the terminal command.
     If all goes well you should see something like:

     <pre><code>Thu Apr 26 16:14:48 CEST 2012